 Lisa’s particular nursing interests include developing effective pathways for the care of the elderly as well as safeguarding adults.
 She also has an interest in managing the needs of patients with dementia.

 She was appointed substantively to the role of director of clinical services, in October 2014.
-She is also a registered nurse of 29 years’ NHS experience.
-Caroline has held a number of senior positions bother operationally and clinically, working across all healthcare sectors.
-This includes working across all healthcare sectors, including the leadership and delivery of complex cross-organisational projects and programmes.
+She is also a registered nurse with over 30 years’ NHS experience.
+Caroline has held a number of senior positions both operationally and clinically, working across all healthcare sectors and has significant experience in the leadership and delivery of complex cross-organisational projects and programmes working with private sector organisations and commercial and legal teams.

-She is passionate about encouraging collaborative teamwork with a view of introducing new approaches to the delivery of patient care, as well as encouraging a data driven approach to operational planning and delivery.
+She is passionate about encouraging collaborative teamwork to continuously improve the delivery and timeliness of patient care, as well as encouraging a data driven approach to operational planning and delivery.

 Mike qualified as a Chartered Accountant (ACA).